preciousemmanuel/landmark_event/README.md

 The design choices outlined in this event ticket system (modular structure, Sequelize models, migrations, input validation with Joi, and testing with Jest) . it enables scalabilty and easy maintainability.

+I also implemented ACID database pattern and database transaction to prevent duplicacy of ticket purcharse and also enable reliability database transaction.